An introduction to grid based generative art

 One approach can be to do the following:

-• At the beginning of the program (in setup), you can create a description of each block.
+), you can create a description of each block.
 This description can contain the position of the block and its (random) color, and can be implemented as a case class.
-The descriptions of all the blocks can be put into a sequence (specifically an ArrayBuffer, which makes it easy to create an empty sequence and then add elements to it one by one).
+The descriptions of all the blocks can be put into a sequence (specifically an ArrayBuffer, which makes it easy to create an empty sequence and then add elements to it one by one). - In

 size(600, 600)